datou-tech/datou-k8s/README.md

     kube-system   coredns   1/1     1            1           13d
 ```

 If you run the describe command `kubectl describe deployments coredns -n kube-system`, you can review the contents to get a sense of what it's doing.
-Check it out and look at `Replicas`, `Pod Template` to prime yourself for the next primitive.
+Check it out and look at `Replicas`, `Pod Template` to prime yourself for the next set of primitives.

 #### Replica Sets

-ReplicaSets control and guarantee the number of desired pods.
+ReplicaSets control and attempt to guarantee the number of desired pods.

 ```
     > kubectl get replicasets -A